Markets in chaos as oil prices plunge, coronavirus spreads

 "If cash (Treasuries) were trading, it looks like the long bond would be close to 1.125% and the 10-year around 0.60%.

-(Reporting by Stanley White in Tokyo, Anshuman Daga in Singapore, Megan Davies, Kate Duguid, Ira Iosebashvili and Lewis Krauskopf in New York; Editing by Tom Hogue)
+(Reporting by Stanley White in Tokyo, Anshuman Daga and Tom Westbrook in Singapore, Megan Davies, Kate Duguid, Ira Iosebashvili, Chuck Mikolajczak and Lewis Krauskopf in New York; Editing by Tom Hogue and Shailesh Kuber)